dmitriy79/BitcoinChallenge/README.md

 btcchallenge.py uses input with challenge 1-160
 this will ask for what challenge you want to search

-btcchallengearg.py uses sys.argv ie python3 btchallengearg.py 64
+btcchallengearg.py uses sys.argv ie $python3 btchallengearg.py 64
-this will pass 64 as a the challenge to be searched
+this will pass 64 as a the challenge to be searched to run in nohup on a vm $nohup python3 -u btcchallenge.py (arg 1-160)